The terms ‘salary’ and ‘wages’ are often used interchangeably. The fact is, these two terms hold different meanings.

 - Benefits: Waged employees don’t have a safety net.
 A waged employee would lose out on wages if they are absent from work even for medical reasons.
 In most cases, they wouldn’t get medical insurance or contributions to their pension, either.

 We offer professional services advice to employers.
 Our pay & benefit specialists have over 40 years of expertise in the area.
+Whether you need to calculate a pro-rata salary or benchmark your pay against competitors, Croner can assist.

 No matter the size of your organisation, we can help you with any aspect of pay and benefit management, to help your company and staff develop to the best of their abilities.